gsferreira/gsferreira.github.com/src/archive/2022/the-blind-spot-of-csharp-records-immutability/index.md

 layout: post
 tags: post
 date: 2022-05-24
-title: The Blindspot of C# Records Immutability
+title: The Blind Spot of C# Records Immutability
-description: The excitement with Records immutability, has some blindspots.
+description: The excitement with Records immutability, has some blind spots.
 It's easy to fall into a trap and break the desired immutability.
 Nevertheless, there's a simple rule that can bring a light on potential problems.
 featured_image: /images/archive/csharp/record-with-mutable-collection.png
 ---